 Architecture & Landscaping

+At least 30% of the overall Dube City site is to be landscaped, with tree-lined boulevards and planted pergolas being prominent at ground level.
 These public areas should provide for controlled street trading, spill-out areas from restaurants and entertainment venues, street theatre and art.